timani/deploy-photon/README.md

 # Overview

-This repo contains a pipleine that can be levraged to deploy PCF+Photon ontop of a pre-existing set of ESX clusters
+This repo contains a pipleine that can be leveraged to deploy PCF+Photon on top of a pre-existing set of ESX clusters

 ## Pre-Requisites

-* Photon: ESX Hosts (not managed by vCenter & Sized to PCF guidlelines [here](http://pcfsizer.cfapps.pez.pivotal.io)).
+* Photon: ESX Hosts (not managed by vCenter & Sized to PCF guidelines [here](http://pcfsizer.cfapps.pez.pivotal.io)).
 * Photon: Consistent portgroup(s) across all ESX hosts fro PCF Deployment Network.
 * Concourse: S3 Bucket & AWS Key/Secret with access
-* Concourse: A consourse instance where worker nodes have access to dockerhub, github, & pivnet
+* Concourse: A concourse instance where worker nodes have access to dockerhub, github, & pivnet

 ## Steps to use this pipeline

 1. `git clone git@github.com:virtmerlin/deploy-photon.git` to clone the repo
-2. edit the **pipeline parameters** yml for yor environment (see below for example)
+2. edit the **pipeline parameters** yml for your environment (see below for example)
 3. create photon.yml for your photon deployment and place in *deploy-photon/manifests/photon*
 4. create cf.yml for your photon deployment and place in *deploy-photon/manifests/pcf*
 5. `fly -t [target] set-pipeline -p deploy-photon -c deploy-photon/ci/pipeline.yml -l parameters.yml` to setup the pipeline